Flesberg

-Flesberg is a municipality in the traditional and electoral district Buskerud in Viken county, Norway.
+Flesberg is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Numedal.
 The administrative centre of the municipality is the village of Lampeland.

 The economy of Flesberg is dominated by forestry and agriculture, as well as the cluster of high-tech industries in neighbouring Kongsberg.

 General information

 Etymology

 The municipality (originally the parish) is named after the old Flesberg farm (Old Norse: Flesberg), since the first church was built here.
 The first element is fles which means "rock" and the last element is berg which means "mountain".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 10 March 1989.
 The arms show two tømmerklaver to represent forestry – and also the letter F.

 History

 Flesberg Stave Church was built around the year 1250.
 After reconstruction in 1735, the church conformed with cruciform plan.
 The municipality of Flesberg was established on 1 January 1838 (see formannskapsdistrikt).
 The area of Jondalen was transferred from Flesberg to the neighboring municipality of Kongsberg on 1 January 1964.